KeshavG69/LegalInsight/README.md

 - Python 3.7 or higher
 - pip (Python package installer)
 - Ollama (optional, for local use)
+- Together API Key (for using external APIs)

 ### Step-by-Step Installation for Local Use